In this Power BI Tutorial, we will learn what is Power BI Clustered Column Chart? Also, we will discuss:

 - Values: Profit

-There is another option Small multiples, which splits the visual into multiple parts of itself.
+There are another option Small multiples, which splits the visual into multiple parts of itself.
 Let’s have another example using Small multiples in that previous clustered column chart:

 We can see in the above visual, after applying the Month name on Small multiples the chart got split into multiple parts to itself.
 This is how to create a Clustered column chart on Power BI.